Core-i99/FindOCVersion/README.md

 # FindOCVersion
-Script to find the Opencore version from an EFI folder
+Script to find the Opencore version from an EFI folder based on MD5 checksum

 # Usage
 - Make sure python3 is installed!